Best AI Document Review Tools with Citations (2026)

 Capability scores: Q&A 4 · Extraction 2 · Export 2 · Privacy 3 · Integrations 2 · Collaboration 2 · Verification 3 · Pricing 3.

-Best for.
-Graduate students and individual researchers reading dense literature one paper at a time.
+Pricing includes a free tier and Pro at $12/month.
+Unriddle is best for graduate students and individual researchers reading dense literature one paper at a time.

 9. Scholarcy: Best for high-throughput summarisation (F1 0.911, Schema-Drift 10, H/E 0.13)